Workshops

 McIntosh Memorial Library

-The McIntosh Memorial Library has been the host of these workshops and talks.
+The McIntosh Memorial Library was co-host of our 2020-2021 workshops and talks.
 They are an important part of the culture in Viroqua, Wisconsin.

 Let us know your interests for further workshops